klmh001/ANARCI/README.md

 This is a fork from oxpig/ANARCI python3 version.
+(Thanks oxpig for sharing such good tools)

 This fork modifies a few files to add support for Windows 10.

-Thanks oxpig for sharing such good tools.

 The following steps worked on Windows 10 and anaconda3:
 1. Install muscle and hmmer Windows executables, and add them in PATH.